cyb3rsult4n/osama-personal-website/_posts/2023-06-21-gdsc-session-linux-fundamentals-1.md

 - linux
 - CLI
 - tryhackme
+- system-administration
+- cybersecurity
 ---

+# Overview
+A practical session with the GDSC community about the Linux operating system and how to get started using it with the basic command line (CLI) commands.

+Enjoy the session :)

+# Session Recording
 <iframe width="1519" height="495" src="https://www.youtube.com/embed/15DhvD50rkc" title="Linux Fundamentals | (Part-1)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>